 The Company sells its products in the United States primarily through a direct sales force.
 Customers who purchase the Company's products include hospitals and clinics throughout the United States.
-In countries outside the United States, the Company sells its products through a limited number of specialty healthcare distributors in the United Kingdom, Italy, Spain, Germany, Austria, Switzerland, Southeast Asia, Brazil, India and Greece.
+In countries outside the United States, the Company sells its products through a limited number of specialty healthcare distributors in Austria, Brazil, Brunei, Germany, Greece, Hong Kong, India, Israel, Italy, Palestine, Singapore, Spain, Switzerland, Thailand and the United Kingdom.
 These distributors resell the Company's products to hospitals and clinics in their respective geographies.

 Revenue from product sales are recognized when the customer or distributor obtains control of the product, which occurs at a point in time, most frequently upon shipment of the product or receipt of the product, depending on shipment terms.
 The Company's standard shipping terms are FOB shipping point, unless the customer requests that control and title to the inventory transfer upon delivery.

-Revenue is measured as the amount of consideration the Company expects to receive, adjusted for any applicable estimates of variable consideration and other factors affecting the transaction price, which is based on the invoiced price, in exchange for transferring products.
+Revenue is measured as the amount of consideration we expect to receive, adjusted for any applicable estimates of variable consideration and other factors affecting the transaction price, which is based on the invoiced price, in exchange for transferring products.
 All revenue is recognized when the Company satisfies its performance obligations under the contract.
 The majority of the Company's contracts have a single performance obligation and are short term in nature.
 The Company has entered into extended service plans with customers which are recognized over time.
-This revenue represents less than 1% of net sales for the years ended December 31, 2019 and 2018.
+This revenue represents less than 1% of net sales for the years ended December 31, 2020 and 2019.
 The unfulfilled performance obligations related to these extended service plans is included in deferred revenue, which is included in other current liabilities on the consolidated balance sheets.
 The majority of the deferred revenue is expected to be recognized within one year.

 Sales taxes and value added taxes in foreign jurisdictions that are collected from customers and remitted to governmental authorities are accounted for on a net basis and therefore are excluded from net sales.
 Revenue includes shipment and handling fees charged to customers.
 Shipping and handling costs associated with outbound freight after control over a product has transferred to a customer are accounted for as a fulfillment cost and are included in cost of goods sold.
+Customers that are part of a group purchasing organization and have agreements with the Company receive administrative fees for purchases which are netted against revenues.